spamstop app

 Email is the main channel for cyber attacks.

-This also allows you to continuously check the correct email settings of your company, customers and partners.
+the correct email settings of your company, customers and partners.

 It is an efficient anti-spam solution when combined with a filter